 Tooth & Gum Problems Cause Bad Breath

-Despite common misconceptions, doggy breath is not normal!
+Despite common misconceptions, doggy breath is not normal.
 The smell of bacteria may gross you out every time you get a whiff of your pup’s breath.
-This is a sign your dog’s teeth and gums need attention before the problem becomes any worse.
+This is a sign that your dog’s teeth and gums need attention before the problem worsens.

 Gum Disease Is Incredibly Common in Pets

 Dental care is one of the most commonly overlooked responsibilities of owning a pet.
-For this reason, as much as 70% of cats and 80% of dogs age 3 and over have periodontal disease — a totally preventable condition!
+For this reason, as much as 70% of cats and 80% of dogs age three and older have periodontal disease — a totally preventable condition!
 This advanced form of gum disease is characterized by inflamed gums and other structures that support the teeth.